maxkotas/SmithChartApp/README.md

 - **Export Options**: Save your work as high-quality PNG or PDF files
 - **Responsive Design**: Works on desktop and tablet devices

+## 📋 TODO

+- Add named points/markers with customizable labels
+- Optimize UI by making buttons smaller and more compact
+- Fix arc drawing issue when crossing 180 degrees
+- Implement better mobile support
+- Add ability to save and load designs

 ## 🚀 Quick Start

 ### Prerequisites